himangshupal/ANLY560HimangshuPal/README.md

 # ANLY560HimangshuPal
-This repository is to keep all my work of ANLY560.
+This repository is to store all my work done for ANLY560.